There are two main ways to make more money from your website.

 Understand the statistics behind your data

-All right, as I said before, your A/B test will help you test your hypothesis.
+All right, as we said before, your A/B test will help you test your hypothesis.

 Once you have the results, you’ll need to make sense of them.